baseballrick/github-slideshow/_posts/0000-01-02-baseballrick.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-"Insanity is doing the same thing over and over, but expecting different resluts" Use the left arrow to go back!
+"Insanity is doing the same thing over and over, but expecting different results" Use the left arrow to go back!